Picnic site terms and conditions

 Permit entitles group to permanent picnic tables at picnic sites only.
 Designated tables will be painted green with a reservation sign, or the tables will be located underneath a picnic shelter.

 Permit holders are responsible for asking casual users to vacate the designated picnic sites.
-For assistance please call 311.
+For assistance please phone 3-1-1.

-All groups may choose either a "lunch picnic" during a 9am-4pm time frame, or a "dinner picnic" from 4pm-9:30pm, depending on availability.
+All groups may choose either a "lunch picnic" during a 9am-4pm time frame, or a "dinner picnic" from 4-9:30pm, depending on availability.

 Each picnic booked during those times will be charged the regular picnic fee.